-Using a spoon, add the peanut butter mixture onto the fudge in rows.
+- Using a spoon, add the peanut butter mixture to the fudge in rows.

-Next, pull the knife back and forth through the fudge in the same direction as the lines.
-This time curve your knife to makes swirls.
+- Next, pull the knife back and forth through the fudge in the same direction as the lines.
+This time curve your knife to make swirls.

 - Lift up on the parchment paper to remove the fudge from the pan then transfer to a cutting board.
 This makes it so much easier to cut!